How to connect your domain to Blogger

 Want to connect your Porkbun domain to your Blogger account?
 No problem!

-According to this article from Google ( here), you'll need to create two CNAME records to connect your domain.
-You'll need to decide ahead of time whether or not you'll want to use a custom subdomain (subdomain.goosehollow.design) instead of "www" (www.goosehollow.design).
+According to this article from Google ( here), you may need to create two CNAME records to connect your domain.
+Luckily, our Quick DNS Config tool makes this easy to add.
+Let's get started!

 - Log in.
 You should arrive at the Domain Management screen.
 If you already logged in, click on ACCOUNT in the top-right corner, then select Domain Management.